Funding Approaches for Building Strong Relationships in Schools

 What Is Advisory?

-Advisory is when school staff are assigned a small group of students to meet with regularly.
+Advisory is when school staff are assigned to and meet regularly with a small group of students.
 This small-group connection creates a consistent and safe space for students to build skills, relationships, and trust.

 The purpose of an “advisory program” is to ensure that each student is known well by at least one adult in the school and can rely on them for support and guidance.